 David Cloutier (B.A., Carleton; Ph.D.
 Duke) is associate professor of moral theology at The Catholic University of America in Washington, DC, teaching primarily Catholic social ethics.
 He is the author of a number of books, including The Vice of Luxury: Economic Excess in a Consumer Age (Georgetown University Press) Walking God’s Earth: The Environment and Catholic Theology, and Reading Praying Living Pope Francis’ Laudato Si’ (both from Liturgical Press).
 His writing has appeared in Commonweal, America, and US Catholic, among others.
 He is currently working on “work” in Catholic social thought, and the broader topic of how social structures affect individual moral agency.

 Once you register for a specific discussion, you will receive an email with a unique link to join.
-Do not loose this link!
+Do not lose this link!
 Note: Each event has a separate link to register.
 To join all four, you must register for each individually.

 Each event will follow the same format with moderated discussion followed by Q&A. Attendees will be encouraged to submit questions for the panelists during the discussions.